VAM Lerma: Reception

-The introduction of the VAM Lerma in 1981 was an unexpected move for the whole of the auto industry, creating absolute amazement.
-Despite the fact that the car was a design based on two previously existing body styles that originated in a different country, instead of an all-new body made exclusively by Mexican designers and engineers, a feat like the conception and materialization of an original automobile had never been attempted before in the Mexican auto industry.
-VAM was well known for creating original design features such as interiors (seats and side panels, with special mentions for the 1976 Cassini and Recaro-type Rally designs), body accents (wheels, hubcaps, emblems, vinyl roof treatments, decal designs plus C-pillar porthole opera windows and B-pillar opera windows like the 1977 GFS design that was adopted by AMC for the Concord two-door), and all-new completely-original editions for the Mexican market by Mexicans (Rambler Go Pack two-door sedan, Classic Brougham hardtop, Classic AMX coupe, American 06/S Concord two-door sedan, 1979 Pacer X coupe, 1979-1982 Gremlin X Spirit sedans, and all 1969-1983 Rally models), aside from the known engineering achievements (such as the 4.6/X, 4.6 SX and Go Pack 282 inline six-cylinder engines as well as the standard 252 and 282 units).
-The creation of the Lerma was the highest next step taken by the company.
+The introduction of the VAM Lerma in 1981 was an unexpected move for VAM.
+It was all-new body made exclusively by Mexican designers and engineers.
+VAM was known for developing original design features such as interiors, body accents (wheels, hubcaps, emblems, vinyl roof treatments, decal designs plus C-pillar porthole opera windows and B-pillar opera windows like the 1977 GFS design that was adopted by AMC for the Concord two-door), and all-new completely-original editions for the Mexican market by Mexicans (Rambler Go Pack two-door sedan, Classic Brougham hardtop, Classic AMX coupe, American 06/S Concord two-door sedan, 1979 Pacer X coupe, 1979-1982 Gremlin X Spirit sedans, and all 1969-1983 Rally models).
+VAM also achieved engineering such as the 4.6/X, 4.6 SX and Go Pack 282 inline six-cylinder engines as well as the standard 252 and 282 units).

-Despite the novelty and uniqueness, the Lerma represented, its performance on the market was much lower than expected by a series of factors.
-The first of them was the price of the model, being almost on par with the luxury V8 compacts of the competition.
-The high price also created a problem with several company dealerships that were not able to sell the car because of it.
-This caused less exposure to customers, which also were not used to a VAM car being part of that market range.
-The Lerma's styling, while perceived as nice by the general customer base, was also perceived as too plain for a luxury vehicle.
+The performance on the market was lower than expected.
+Pricing was almost on par with the luxury V8 compacts of the competition.
+Potential customers did not consider VAM models in that market range.
+The styling, was perceived as too plain for a luxury vehicle.
 While the front and rear of the car were considered acceptable, the sides were cosmetically almost too smooth and monotonous.
-The chrome treatment VAM chose for the Lerma was considered insufficient.
+The trim was considered insufficient.
 The aspect that is considered the greatest cause for the Lerma to draw customers away was the almost non-existent trunk space, making it impractical.
-Finally, the marketing campaign could have been better.